Prospect Cottage

 Prospect Cottage is a house on the coast in Dungeness, Kent.
-Originally a Victorian fisherman's hut, the house was purchased by director and artist Derek Jarman in 1987, and was his home until his death in 1994.
+Originally a Victorian-era fisherman's hut, the house was purchased by director, artist, gay-rights activist, and gardener Derek Jarman in 1987 and was his home until his death in 1994.

 As Jarman's home

 Jarman bought the house following the death of his father, at a time when he was looking to leave London.
+According to the exhibition page for the Garden Museum show "Derek Jarman: My garden’s boundaries are the horizon," Jarman acquired Prospect Cottage "for £32,000 after spotting it for sale while filming on the beach with [actress and friend] Tilda Swinton."

-Actress and friend Tilda Swinton recalls Jarman buying "gallons of pitch black paint" to redecorate.
-The cottage facade of tarred boards and bright yellow paintwork were maintained by the previous owners.
-The timber walls of the cottage are weatherproofed with tar, and one wall is decorated with lines from the John Donne poem "The Sun Rising".
+Swinton recalls Jarman buying "gallons of pitch black paint" to redecorate.
+The cottage facade of tarred boards and bright yellow paintwork had been maintained by the previous owners.
+The timber walls of the cottage are weatherproofed with tar and one wall is decorated with lines from the John Donne poem "The Sun Rising".
 Jarman's 1990 film The Garden was filmed at the house.